The ¡Alarma! Chronicles Years

 June 1, 1984

-- The Steve Carl Band's "Future Tense."
-Terry produced the album which also featured background vocals by Terry, Randy Stonehill and Jerry Chamberlain; Rob Watson on keyboards.
+- The Steve Carl Band's "Future Tense" is released on Message Records.
+Terry produced the album, which also featured background vocals by Terry, Randy Stonehill and Jerry Chamberlain; Rob Watson on keyboards.
 Thom Roy engineered the album, which was recorded at White Field Studios.

 June 28-30, 1984

 - Daniel Amos (Terry, Ed, Tim & Rob Watson) performs in Grayslake, Illinois at the first ever Cornerstone festival.

 Set List: I Didn't Build it For Me, Who Is It?
 (Talking Heads), Real Girls, As The World Turns, New Car!, Memory Lane, Mall (All Over the World), Endless Summer, Sanctuary

 - Mark Heard's Ashes and Light is released on Home Sweet Home Records.
 Future Swriling Eddie Dave "Raven" McSparran played drums and Tom Howard played keyboards.

 - Maranatha!
 Music releases Psalms Alive 2 by the Calvary Chapel Worship Community.
 Alex MacDougall played percussion and Tom Howard played keyboards.

 - A Daniel Amos concert from April in Redwood City, CA is reviewed in CCM Magazine.